Can you sell AI-generated video on Artgrid? 2026

 Guess what?
 They are the same company, and Artlist was first; Artgrid is the baby.

-The main use of Artgrid is Youtubers will stick video clips in their videos to add some spice to their channel.
+The main use of Artgrid is that YouTubers will stick video clips in their videos to add some spice to their channel.

 I’m starting to see this more and more with a variety of channels, and some of these YouTubers are using Artgrid for this.